 The quorum at all meetings of the Board shall be three (3).

-Any vacancy arising in the Board of Trustees by his death or by his Resignation, or becoming of unsound mind, or otherwise unfit to act or being declared criminal, insolvent or bankrupt, or absence from London for a continued period of one year shall be filled at the next Annual General Meeting of the Association but until such new trustee is elected the remaining Trustees shall have full power and authority to carry on and conduct all affairs Entrusted to them.
+Any vacancy arising in the Board of Trustees by their death or by resignation, or by ceasing to have capacity, or otherwise unfit to act or being declared criminal, insolvent or bankrupt, or absence from London for a continued period of one year shall be filled at the next Annual General Meeting of the Association but until such new trustee is elected the remaining Trustees shall have full power and authority to carry on and conduct all affairs Entrusted to them.

-In the event of any deadlock arising in the working of the affairs of the Association the Board of Trustees shall have the full right with all power to carry on independently all the activities and affairs of the Association until such deadlock is resolved.
+In the event of any deadlock arising in the working of the affairs of the Samaj the Board of Trustees shall have the full right with all power to carry on independently all the activities and affairs of the Association until such deadlock is resolved.

-In action or suits at law by or against the Association, the Association shall be represented by the board of Trustees, or any nominees thereof and the Board shall furthermore have the power to institute, commence, prosecute, conduct, Defend, compound, compromise, settle or abandon all acts, suits, claims, Demands and any other legal proceedings by or against the Association and to Abide by and carry out any judgment of the Court in respect thereof.
+In action or suits at law by or against the Samaj, the Samaj shall be represented by the board of Trustees, or any nominees thereof and the Board shall furthermore have the power to institute, commence, prosecute, conduct, Defend, compound, compromise, settle or abandon all acts, suits, claims, Demands and any other legal proceedings by or against the Association and to Abide by and carry out any judgment of the Court in respect thereof.

-The Appointed Trustee shall be mandated to sign all cheques over

 No person other than the one who satisfies all the following requirements shall be eligible for the post of Trustee.
 The requirements are to:

 Any member who wishes to become a Trustee should submit his or her application in writing to the